Tiberias: Ottoman period

 During the 16th century, Tiberias was a small village.
 Italian Rabbi Moses Bassola visited Tiberias during his trip to Palestine in 1522.
 He said on Tiberias that "it was a big city ... and now it is ruined and desolate".
 He described the village there, in which he said there were "ten or twelve" Muslim households.
 The area, according to Bassola, was dangerous "because of the Arabs", and in order to stay there, he had to pay the local governor for his protection.

 As the Ottoman Empire expanded along the southern Mediterranean coast under Sultan Selim I, the Reyes Católicos (Catholic Monarchs) began establishing Inquisition commissions.
 Many Conversos, (Marranos and Moriscos) and Sephardi Jews fled in fear to the Ottoman provinces, settling at first in Constantinople, Salonika, Sarajevo, Sofia and Anatolia.
 The Sultan encouraged them to settle in Palestine.
 In 1558, a Portuguese-born marrano, Doña Gracia, was granted tax collecting rights in Tiberias and its surrounding villages by Suleiman the Magnificent.
 She envisaged the town becoming a refuge for Jews and obtained a permit to establish Jewish autonomy there.
-In 1561 her nephew Joseph Nasi, Lord of Tiberias, encouraged Jews to settle in Tiberias.
+In 1561 her nephew Joseph Nasi, Lord of Tiberias, encouraged Jews to settle in Tiberias and rebuild the city.
 Securing a firman from the Sultan, he and Joseph ben Adruth rebuilt the city walls and lay the groundwork for a textile (silk) industry, planting mulberry trees and urging craftsmen to move there.
 Plans were made for Jews to move from the Papal States, but when the Ottomans and the Republic of Venice went to war, the plan was abandoned.